From Intentions to Techniques: A Comprehensive Taxonomy and Challenges in Text Watermarking for Large Language Models: Taxonomy of Text Watermarking

 \subsubsection{Ad-Hoc Addition}

-Rule-based substitutions and watermark additions at the embedding level are the most popular ways to add watermarks.
-However, multiple addition techniques do not fit into any of the two categories.
-We bucket these methods into \emph{Ad-Hoc addition methods} and list a few methods that we found relevant.
+Unlike popular watermarking methods like rule-based substitutions, which have strict, global definitions for modifications within a sentence (like synonym/spelling replacement and triggers), the ad-hoc addition methods use task-specific local guidelines for changes to the sentence structure.
+We bucket these methods into \emph{Ad-Hoc addition methods} and list a few relevant methods.

-First, \citet{POR20121075,sato2023embarrassingly} insert Unicode space characters in various text spacings.
-For example, \citet{sato2023embarrassingly} proposes three different methods: WhiteMark, VariantMark, and PrintMark.
-WhiteMark operates by substituting whitespace characters with alternate Unicode whitespace characters, such as replacing U+0020 with U+2004.
-Variantmark emerges as a specialized watermarking technique tailored for Chinese, Japanese, and Korean texts.
-Leveraging Unicode's variation selectors, Variantmark embeds secret messages by replacing Chinese characters with their variants.
-Printmark addresses the challenge of watermarking printed texts through nuanced strategies that subtly alter text appearance.
-It employs ligatures, varying whitespace lengths, and utilizing variant characters.

-Another work by \citet{10.1007/3-540-45496-9_14} introduces three unique syntax transformations for message encoding— Adjunct Movement, Clefting, and Passivization.
+First, \citet{POR20121075, sato2023embarrassingly} embed watermarks by inserting Unicode spaces in the text. \citet{sato2023embarrassingly} introduce three methods: \emph{WhiteMark} replaces whitespace with alternate Unicode spaces (e.g., U+0020 to U+2004), \emph{VariantMark} uses Unicode variation selectors to embed messages in Chinese, Japanese, and Korean texts by substituting characters with variants, and \emph{PrintMark} alters text appearance for printed media through ligatures, varied spaces, and character variants.
+Another work introduces three unique syntax transformations for message encoding— Adjunct Movement, Clefting, and Passivization \cite{10.1007/3-540-45496-9_14}.
 For instance, Adjunct Movement involves relocating adjuncts within a sentence, as demonstrated by the variability in positioning the word 'quickly' in "She quickly finished her homework."
-Clefting highlights a specific sentence part, typically the subject, such as transforming "The chef cooked a delicious meal" into "It was the chef who cooked a delicious meal" to emphasize 'the chef.'
-Passivization, on the other hand, changes active sentences with transitive verbs into passive voice, like transforming "The teacher graded the exams" into "The exams were graded by the teacher."
-Each transformation corresponds to a unique message bit: Adjunct Movement to 0, Clefting to 1, and Passivization to 2.
+Clefting highlights a specific clause, typically the subject, such as transforming "The chef cooked a delicious meal" into "It was the chef who cooked a delicious meal" to emphasize 'the chef.'
+Passivization, however, changes active sentences with transitive verbs into passive voice, transforming "The teacher graded the exams" into "The exams were graded by the teacher." \citet{sun2023codemark} apply semantic-preserving code transformations by modifying operators.